whitebox-labs/whitebox-docs/tentacle/t2-mkII/protocols.md

 All EZO devices come with two protocols: `UART` and `I2C`.
 Factory default is `UART`, at a baudrate of `9600`.

-?> The Whitebox T2 Mini MkII is compatible with the `I2C` protocol only.
+?> The Whitebox T2 Mini is compatible with the `I2C` protocol only.

 ## Distinguish the protocols